jmfriedt/RSSI_Hybrid_Reader/README.md

 * windowing the frequency reponse prior to inverse Fourier transform might be advisable, although not done here.

-All tests performed on SAW Components (Dresden, Germany) reflective delay lines connected throgh attenuators or  Huber & Suhner 8 dBi 2.45 GHz circularly polarized antennas.
+All tests performed on SAW Components (Dresden, Germany) reflective delay lines connected through attenuators or  Huber & Suhner 8 dBi 2.45 GHz circularly polarized antennas.

 First attenuators for a reproducible setup: Friis equation tells us that a Free Space Propagation Loss